tyconsulting/blog.tyang.github.io/_posts/2015-10-28-automating-opsmgr-part-19-creating-any-types-of-generic-rules.md

 The OM-Rule is expecting instances of these classes defined in OpsMgrExtended.Types.dll as input parameters.
 You will see how I used these classes in the sample runbooks.
 <h3>Sample PowerShell Runbook: New-WMIPerfCollectionRule</h3>
-OK, let’s start with a “simpler” one first.
+OK, let’s start with a "simpler" one first.
 The <strong>New-WMIPerfCollectionRule</strong> runbook is a PowerShell runbook that can be used to create perf collection rules based on WMI queries.
 I think it’s simpler than the other one because it’s a PowerShell runbook (as opposed to PowerShell workflow) and we don’t have to worry about configuring alerts for the rules created by this runbook.
 The source code for this runbook is listed below:
 <pre class="" language="PowerShell">
 Param(
 [Parameter(Mandatory=$true)][String]$RuleName,